Organelle Function Quiz: Test Cell Parts and Their Jobs

 Put in order

-Fix: Ribosomes are separate complexes that can be free in the cytosol or bound to rough ER.
-Binding changes where the protein will go, not what the ribosome is.
+Avoid it: Ribosomes are separate complexes that can be free in the cytosol or bound to rough ER.
+Binding changes a protein’s destination (endomembrane system), not the ribosome’s identity.

 5) Over-literal “powerhouse” thinking